ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 `@mention` - `<mention-url>`.
-Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in `CommonMark` flavor with user URLs containing an user ID as a unique value of `@mention` users.
+Since there is no built-in syntax for mentioning or tagging users or individuals in the [CommonMark](https://spec.commonmark.org/0.30/) flavor, we have decided to utilize the [Autolinks](https://spec.commonmark.org/0.30/#autolink) format in the `CommonMark` flavor with user URLs containing a user ID as a unique value of `@mention` users.

 _Pros_